wp-plugins/football-pool/readme.txt

 === Football Pool ===
 Contributors: AntoineH
-Tags: football, soccer, voetbal, pool, poule, game, prediction, competition, euro2012, uefa2012, fifa2014, fifa worldcup, uefa championship, fantasy football, champions league, sports, hockey, american football, basketball
+Tags: football, soccer, voetbal, pool, poule, game, prediction, competition, euro2012, uefa2012, fifa2014, fifa worldcup, uefa championship, fantasy football, champions league, sports, hockey
 Requires at least: 3.1
 Tested up to: 3.5
-Stable tag: 2.2.2
+Stable tag: 2.2.3
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=S83YHERL39GHA

-This plugin adds a fantasy sports pool to your blog.
+This plugin adds a fantasy football pool to your blog.
 Play against other users, predict outcomes of matches and earn points.

 == Description ==
 Logged in users of your blog can predict outcomes of matches and earn extra points with bonus questions.
 Every player can view scores and charts of the other pool contenders.